 Full Faith and Credit.
 General obligation bonds and notes of a Massachusetts city or town constitute a pledge of its full faith and credit.
 Payment is not limited to a particular fund or revenue source.
-Except for "qualified bonds" as described below (see "Types of Obligation - Serial Bonds and Notes" under "INDEBTEDNESS" below) and setoffs of state distributions as described below (see "State Distributions" below), no provision is made by the Massachusetts statutes for priorities among bonds and notes and other general obligations, although the use of certain moneys may be restricted.
+Except for "qualified bonds" as described below (see "Serial Bonds and Notes" under "TYPES OF OBLIGATIONS") and setoffs of state distributions as described below (see "State Distributions" below), no provision is made by the Massachusetts statutes for priorities among bonds and notes and other general obligations, although the use of certain moneys may be restricted.